Architectural Decisions

 Decision

-Use PHP for content-heavy sites with forms and server rendering.
-Use Next.js (TypeScript) for interactive SaaS applications.
+Use PHP for content-focused sites with server rendering.
+Use Next.js (TypeScript) for interactive marketplace applications.

 Consequences